sago007/PlatformFolders/README.md

 ```

 # Encoding
-For Windows ANSI encoding is always used.
-Microsoft's implementation of "Unicode" is simply not compatible with platform independent code.
+From version 3.0 UTF-8 is always used on Windows and will also be the default in almost any other system.
-For all other systems the local encoding is used.
-For most systems this is UTF-8.
+Before version 3.0 Windows used ANSI encoding.
+Microsoft's default choice of UTF-16 is not compatible with platform independent code.
-Generally you should only append simple ASCII chars to the paths.
+Although the user may use an charectors they want I recommend, that the progran should not have non ASCII charectors in the soruce code itself.

 # Licence
 Provided under the MIT license for the same reason XDG is licenced under it.
 So that you can quickly copy-paste the methods you need or just include the "sago"-folder.